KnightOS/mkrom/README.md

     $ make
     # make install # as root

-On Windows, do the same thing under cygwin after installing cmake and your favorite C compiler.
-You can also download binaries from the releases page.
-On cygwin, install asciidoc.
+On Windows, do the same thing under cygwin after installing cmake, your favorite C compiler, and asciidoc.